linq2js/tenx/readme.md

 ### Scaling up the application

 Defining all the state, actions one object would not work very well for a large application.
-A convention in Tenx is to split these concepts into different files behind folders representing a domain of the application.
+A convention in tenx is to split these concepts into different files behind folders representing a domain of the application.

 **counter/store.js**